Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

-title = "So you want to build an ECS-backed GUI framework" description = "Challenges and opportunities in the future of `bevy_ui`" date = 2022-11-26 author = "Alice I. Cecile & Rose Peck"
+title = "So you want to build an ECS-backed GUI framework" description = "Challenges and opportunities in the future of `bevy_ui`" date = 2022-11-26 author = "Alice I. Cecile, Rose Peck"

 [taxonomies]
 tags = ["bevy", "ecs", "ui"]
 +++

 So you want to build a UI in Rust.
-What better tool than an Enity-Component-System (ECS) framework to do so?
+What better tool than an [Enity-Component-System (ECS)](https://en.wikipedia.org/wiki/Entity_component_system) framework to do so?
 It's a type-safe, trendy solution for state management and most importantly: it'll be blazing fast (no need for benchmarks obviously).

 Well, [Bevy](https://bevyengine.org/) is doing just this!
 Actually, it has been, for several years.